Wednesday, 7 November 2018

 Machine translation in human translation workflows

 With the cognitive computing age approaching at mind-boggling speed (before humans and technology likely will merge from about 2040), there seems to be a certain urgency in the need to familiarise ourselves with Artificial Intelligence.
-For translators this involves thinking about how (and if!) to integrate machine translation into their workflows.
+For translators this involves thinking about how (and whether!) to integrate machine translation into their workflows.

 Post-editing a translation is not the same as revising it!